aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/print-and-preview/convert-worksheet-to-image-remove-whitespace-around-data/_index.md

             const imgOptions = new ImageOrPrintOptions();
             imgOptions.imageType = ImageType.Emf;

-            // Set only one page would be rendered for the image imgOptions.onePagePerSheet = true;
+            // Only one page will be rendered for the image imgOptions.onePagePerSheet = true;
             imgOptions.printingPage = PrintingPageType.IgnoreBlank;